iEngage/java-sdk/docs/IdeaApi.md

 <a name="getTopIdeas"></a>
 # **getTopIdeas**
-> VerveResponseIdeaList getTopIdeas(start, end, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseIdeaList getTopIdeas(start, end, requesterId, clientToken, fields, accessToken)

 Get the list of top ideas